 What I don’t want you to do then is just to shut off Google.
 Because what if the threshold for Facebook, you can even throw another $500 a month, or $1,000 a month—there’s only so much attention on these platforms.
 Once you’ve really had that reach, your costs are gonna start to rise pretty substantially.
 Because all those people in your community within 10 miles around, they might have already seen your ad 50 times, for example.

-Execute the strategies that we’ve been going through and pivot based on the data.
-I look forward to catching you back here tomorrow for one of the last couple of episodes as we launch this new business.
+Execute the strategies that we’ve been going through and pivot based on the data gathered through childcare marketing metrics.
+I look forward to catching you back here tomorrow for one of the last couples of episodes as we launch this new business.

 Get out there, make a change, and take some action.